 With all technology, experience can reveal aspects that could be improved and provide suggestions for new innovations.
 In addition, one always hopes that experience in the field validates the design decisions that were made during the course of development.
-Although FARGOS/VISTA is a young technology, it benefits in a variety of ways from the experience obtained by its predecessor.
+Although FARGOS/VISTA™ is no longer a young technology, it benefited in a variety of ways from the experience obtained by its predecessor.

 So, while a 6- to 10-fold improvement in programmer productivity might seem astonishing, the assertions are derived using very conservative assumptions.

 Many practicing programmers work without the benefit of a formal education in Computer Science.
 One frequent side effect is a lack of awareness regarding the computational complexity of the algorithms they construct.
 The construction of a multi-threaded, event-driven distributed system is something that many programmers cannot successfully achieve.
 Some are aware of this and would, as a result of their professional ethics, refuse to undertake such a project; others will assume they will figure it out along the way and won't realize their mistake until much later.

 A significant difficulty in constructing complex systems is the number of items that must be managed by the programmer.
 Ultimately, any software development effort carries with it the requirement to convert the abstract "big picture" into the actual implementation of myriad interrelated data structures and algorithms.
 While the very best programmers have the ability to keep track of more items than those with less skill, the complexity of a given system creates a barrier to successful implementation.
 Programmers who are not able to manage the necessary level of complexity will thus not be able to deliver a correctly working system.

 The FARGOS/VISTA development model does not just enable, but actually mandates, a development paradigm that reduces the complexity that must be managed by programmers.
 In addition, difficult tasks are made trivial.
 Want to pause the execution of a thread on a remote system?
 This is all it takes:

 send "suspendThread" to threadObj;